isomerpages/nlb-biblioasia/index.md

       title: Recipes for the Ideal Singaporean Female
       subtitle: editor's pick
-      description: From cooking, cleaning and becoming a good mother to outsourcing housework as careers for women took off.
+      description: From cooking, cleaning and becoming a good mother to outsourcing housework as women's careers took off.
 How have home economics lessons evolved?
       button: read more
       url: /vol-13/issue-4/jan-mar-2018/ideal-sgporean-female